CLUSTER — cluster a table according to an index

 CLUSTER reclusters the table using the same index as before.
 You can also use the

-CLUSTER without any parameter reclusters all the previously-clustered tables in the current database that the calling user owns, or all such tables if called by a superuser.
+table_name reclusters all the previously-clustered tables in the current database that the calling user has privileges for.
 This form of

 CLUSTER cannot be executed inside a transaction block.